tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 - **Ancilliary settings**: Some observables may or must get additional quantitative data that influences the ideal value of the observable.
 Examples are the integration time for averaged Doppler observables, and retransmission times for n-way observables.
 - **Constraints**: You can define settings such that an observation is only simulated if certain conditions (elevation angle, no occultation, *etc.*) are (not) met
 - **Noise levels**: You can define a functions which adds (random) noise to the simulated observations.
-This noise is typically, but not necesarilly, Gaussian
+This noise is typically, but not necessarily, Gaussian
 - **Additional output**: Similarly to the state propagation framework, you can define a wide range of *dependent variables* to be calculating during the simulation of observations.
-Note that the *type* of variables you can choose from is distinct from those available during state proagation.
+Note that the *type* of variables you can choose from is distinct from those available during state propagation.

-Typically (but not necesarilly), these settings are defined and added to the observation simulation settings *after* the nominal settings have been defined
+Typically (but not necessarily), these settings are defined and added to the observation simulation settings *after* the nominal settings have been defined
 (in the process outlined above).
 To efficiently achieve this, there are several functions available in Tudat, which take a list of
 ``ObservationSimulationSettings`` objects (such as those returned by the :func:`~tudatpy.tabulated_settings_list` function), and add settings for one of the above options to any number of observation simulation settings.